allupinit/switcheroo/README.md

 # switcheroo
-Switch (or add) and Exchange SMTP Alias temporarily
+Switch (or add) an Exchange SMTP Alias temporarily

 Original version of the Powershell Script.
 Tested, and fully operational with no known glitches.